masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 HDLs can generate invalid code that can not be fabricated or it is strongly recommended to not be fabricated.
 Examples are:

 * Combinational loops.
-Creating a loop with combinational logic is generally consider a bug (only few circuits could accept this).
+Creating a loop with combinational logic is generally considered a bug (only a few circuits could accept this).
 If the combinational loop is inside a mux, it can be difficult to catch during verification unless a good toggle coverage results.

 * Implicit latches.
 Some HDLs like Verilog can generate code with implicit latches.
-Since the module is execute each time, variables with a missing initialization can remember results from last cycles generating implicit latches.
+Since the module is executed each time, variables with a missing initialization can remember results from the last cycles generating implicit latches.
 Most ASIC tools do not accept this and it is considered a bug.

 * Bogus flow.
-Any compile (software or hardware) can have bugs, but because hardware compilers tend to have a smaller user base, they they to have more bugs than typical software compilers.
+Any compile (software or hardware) can have bugs, but because hardware compilers tend to have a smaller user base, they have more bugs than typical software compilers.
 Since this cost of fixing a bug is also higher, the solution is to have an additional verification or logical equivalence test.